zhiwen27/A6-Maze/instructions.md

 Your first goal should be to create a working `Maze` class.
 This class describes a maze object with all of the attributes needed to describe a maze.
 1. Think about what class variables are needed to describe one of the test mazes.
-2. Start by copying all the method call signatures from the `DisplayableMaze` interface and begin to fi ll them out (i.e., make stubs)
+2. Start by copying all the method call signatures from the `DisplayableMaze` interface and begin to fill them out (i.e., make stubs)
 3. Add the appropriate instance variables, including a variable `mazeGrid` storing the maze contents as a **2D array** (an array of arrays) of type `MazeContents`.
 4. Fill out the getter methods (`getStart`, `getFinish`, `getContents`)
 5. Write `isExplorable`.
 For this method, think about what characteristics would make a `MazeLocation` exporable versus not worth exploring-- do you want to explore off the edge of the maze?
 Places you've already been?
 Walls?